Colonoscopy in Melbourne

-Your doctor may recommend a colonoscopy to examine inflammatory bowel disease, a history of colon polyps in you or a close relative, and to rule out colon cancer.
+Your doctor may recommend colonoscopy in Melbourne to examine inflammatory bowel disease, a history of colon polyps in you or a close relative, and to rule out colon cancer.
 The following symptoms of bowel disease can be effectively investigated using this procedure:

 - Rectal bleeding